-Leasehold improvements are amortised over the term of the lease.
+Leasehold improvements are amortised over the term of the lease or estimated useful life of the lease improvement whichever is shorter.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (see Impairment of non-financial asset).